Aliases for GPD1 Gene

 GeneCards Summary for GPD1 Gene

-GPD1 (Glycerol-3-Phosphate Dehydrogenase 1 (Soluble)) is a Protein Coding gene.
-Diseases associated with GPD1 include hypertriglyceridemia, transient infantile and transient infantile hypertriglyceridemia and hepatosteatosis.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and glycerol-3-phosphate dehydrogenase [NAD+] activity.
+GPD1 (Glycerol-3-Phosphate Dehydrogenase 1) is a Protein Coding gene.
+Diseases associated with GPD1 include Hypertriglyceridemia, Transient Infantile and Myopathy, Distal, 1.
+Among its related pathways are Metabolism and Glycerophospholipid biosynthesis.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is GPD1L.

 UniProtKB/Swiss-Prot Summary for GPD1 Gene